Zeyu-Li/honor_cal_notes/README.md

 >
 > **Note:
 >
 > The theorem does not make any statement about cases where F' is not integrable.
-There are functions with non-integrable derivative.
+There are functions with non-integrable derivatives.
 Conversely, even if a function is integrable it need not have an antiderivative.
 This is an unlimited source of mistakes

 If f is integrable on [a,b] and has antiderivative F, it can be written as $[F]_a^b$ for F(b) - F(a)